DiceHoldingsInc/DynamoDIH/README.md

 **Syntax:** ``valueMap[Unique-Name]="[Type] :[FieldName], [Value]"``

-The dynamo documentation for Solr has several examples of doing exactly this for example:
+The dynamo documentation for Java has several examples of doing exactly this for example:
 ```java
  ScanSpec scanSpec = new ScanSpec()
                 .withProjectionExpression("#yr, title, info.rating")